 The Han Empire then split into Three Kingdoms (Wei (north); Wu (south) and Shu Han (west)).
 The cultural legacy lived on in the famous romantic novel ‘Romance of the Three Kingdoms’ ➚ by Luo Guanzhong a remarkable achievement for its time.
-The most important of the three kingdoms, the Wei kingdom was founded by Cao Cao ➚ (155-220) and his son Cao Pi (Wen Wendi) (220-226).
-The decisive battle was at Red Cliffs (赤壁之战) in 208CE when the northern Han forces under Cao Cao met a southern army at Wulin on the Yangzi River just upstream from Wuhan, Hubei.
-A recent epic film 'Red Cliff ➚' has dramatized the battle.
-The southern forces led by Sun Quan ➚ won the battle and Cao Cao's dream of rebuilding the nation foundered.
-The warlord Liu Bei broke off Western China to form the Shu kingdom while Sun Quan took Southern China to form the Wu kingdom.
+The most important of the three kingdoms, the northern Wei kingdom was founded by Cao Cao ➚ (155-220) and his son Cao Pi (Wen Wendi) (220-226).
+The decisive battle was at Red Cliffs (赤壁之战) in 208CE when the northern forces under Cao Cao met a southern army at Wulin on the Yangzi River just upstream from Wuhan, Hubei.
+The epic film 'Red Cliff ➚' dramatizes the battle.
+The southern forces led by Sun Quan ➚ won the battle and Cao Cao's dream of rebuilding a united nation foundered.
+The warlord Liu Bei broke off western China to form the Shu kingdom (centered on Sichuan) while Sun Quan took Southern China to form the Wu kingdom (centered around the Yangzi valley).
 These two new kingdoms represented the emergence of new centers of Han civilization away from the Yellow River heartland.
 Battles were fought with immense vigor and cruelty, with the mass slaughter of civilians in captured cities.
 Many fled, taking memories of the happier times of the Han dynasty with them.
-Even though the areas in the south and west of China had large numbers of indigenous people, many Han Chinese fleed famine and war in the north to begin new lives amongst them.
+Even though the areas in the south and west of China had already considerable numbers of indigenous people, many Han Chinese fled famine and war in the north to begin new lives amongst them.

 The actions of Cao Cao brought about the end of the Han dynasty.
-He was the adopted son (or grandson) of a senior eunuch at court and took military control of northern China.
+He was the adopted son (or maybe grandson) of a senior eunuch at court and took military control of northern China.
 Cao was initially considered loyal and incorruptible being given the illustrious grade of Xiaolian ➚孝廉.
 He built a loyal strong army from remnants of the Yellow Turban rebels that he defeated.

 When the Three Kingdoms period ended, China entered the ‘Period of Disunity’ when many doomed dynasties were founded to only rapidly collapse.
-They were in the south: Western Jin; Eastern Jin; Liu Song; Qi; Liang and Chen, and in the north the Sixteen Kingdoms; Northern Wei; East and West Wei; Northern Qi and Northern Zhou.
-It was a complex patchwork of powerful families and tribes seizing power for a brief spell.
+They were in the south: Western Jin; Eastern Jin; Liu Song; Qi; Liang and Chen, and in the north the Sixteen Kingdoms: Northern Wei; East and West Wei; Northern Qi and Northern Zhou.
+It was a complex patchwork of powerful families and tribes seizing power in a limited region for a brief spell.
 Each establish a ruling family elite from which others were excluded.
-Central power and administration was weak and the justice arbitrary.
+Central power was weak and justice arbitrary.

-Meanwhile ordinary people continued to cope despite the lack of strong governance.
-The use of paper became more widespread, the humble wheelbarrow was widely used; advances in water management and bridge engineering took place.
+Meanwhile ordinary people struggled on despite the lack of strong governance.
+The use of paper became more widespread; the humble wheelbarrow was widely used (the Chinese version has the wheel in the middle not the front); advances in water management and bridge engineering took place.
 Wider contact with neighboring countries brought in new foods: bananas, walnuts and pomegranates.
-The arts flourished and traditional medicine was written up.
+The arts flourished and traditional medicine was made more systematic.
 The esteemed master of calligraphy Wang Xizhi (321-379) lived during this period.
-The high level of general cultural development is evident from the compilation of the first encyclopedia comprising up to 8 million words.
-Perhaps the most significant development was the production of cast iron, that is iron that could be poured into molds to make all sorts of tools and weapons; this predates the West by about 1,100 years who still used the old 'bloom' furnace process .
-The Chinese had discovered that phosphate rich material lowered the melting point as well as making superior furnaces.
+The high level of general cultural development is evident from the compilation of the first encyclopedia comprising up to 8 million characters.

 Meanwhile, in the south Sima Riyu founded the Eastern Jin dynasty in 317 with capital at Nanjing.
 Many people moved from northern China to settle in the Yangzi valley and lands further south to escape the turmoil in the north.
 The dynasties Liu Song; Qi (479-502); Liang (502-557) and Chen (557-589) form the 'Southern Dynasties' administered from Nanjing (then known as Jiankang).
 In the south, important trade routes by sea were opened as access to the Silk Route in northern China was closed to them.
 Buddhism found its way into China and together with Daoism began to replace the Confucian guiding philosophy.
 The period of disunity and turmoil led to an appreciation of the relative harmony under the preceding Zhou and Han dynasties, it reinforced the desire for the re-establishment of a unified 'Han' China.
 The re-unification finally came from the military efforts of the Northern Zhou kingdom and the Sui dynasty was founded.